-- The industries identified as having potential for growth in Sherwood include manufacturing, professional and business services, wholesale, and services for visitors and residents. - Manufacturing.
-Sherwood's attributes may attract manufacturing firms, such as Technology and Advanced Manufacturing, Machinery Manufacturing (Metals and Machinery), and Clean Tech. - Professional and business services.
-Sherwood's high quality of life, access to quality schools, existing population and business base, and location within the Portland region may attract professional and business services that prefer to locate in a smaller city like Sherwood, such as Software and Media, Clean Tech, Athletics and Outdoors, and other services. - Wholesale.
+- jobs include home offices for industrial employment, such as construction companies and office and commercial medical offices, or small personal service businesses such as banks or hair stylists. - The industries identified as having potential for growth in Sherwood include manufacturing, professional and business services, wholesale, and services for visitors and residents. - o Manufacturing.
+Sherwood's attributes may attract manufacturing firms, such as Technology and Advanced Manufacturing, Machinery Manufacturing (Metals and Machinery), and Clean Tech. - o Professional and business services.
+Sherwood's high quality of life, access to quality schools, existing population and business base, and location within the Portland region may attract professional and business services that prefer to locate in a smaller city like Sherwood, such as Software and Media, Clean Tech, Athletics and Outdoors, and other services. - o Wholesale.
 Sherwood's access to Highway 99 may make the city attractive to the continued growth of wholesale businesses. - Services for visitors.
 Growth in tourism, especially related to agriculture and wineries, will drive demand for services for visitors such as specialty retail, wine tasting rooms, restaurants, and hotels. - Services for residents.
 Growth in population in and around Sherwood will drive the growth of businesses that serve residents, such as medical services, legal services, financial services, retail, personal services (e.g., barbers), and restaurants.